 - Get authorization to bring your pets into Panama and get a home quarantine certificate.

-She estimates that it costs approximately $500-$600 per pet to bring them here.
+It’ll probably cost around $600 per pet to bring them here.
 That includes airfare, vet certifications, and authentications in both countries.

 So with some good planning, ~BAM~, you’re good to go.
 It still involves a fair amount of effort though.